clusterfudge/boomer/README.md

 # FAQ/Common Errors

-#### When running mycroft, I get the error `mycroft.messagebus.client.ws - ERROR - Exception("Uncaught 'error' event.",)`
+#### When running boomer, I get the error `boomer.messagebus.client.ws - ERROR - Exception("Uncaught 'error' event.",)`

 This means that you are not running the `./start.sh service` process.
-In order to fully run Mycroft, you must run `./start.sh service`, `./start.sh skills`, and `./start.sh voice`/`./start.sh cli` all at the same time.
-This can be done using different terminal windows, or by using the included `./mycroft.sh start`, which runs all four process using `screen`.
+In order to fully run Boomer, you must run `./start.sh service`, `./start.sh skills`, and `./start.sh voice`/`./start.sh cli` all at the same time.
+This can be done using different terminal windows, or by using the included `./boomer.sh start`, which runs all four process using `screen`.